inf112-v21/Snokarane/README.md

 3. Repeat step 2 until you land on a flag
 4. Repeat step 2, but this time towards the flag opposite flag than last time
 5. When you visit the second flag, the game should close and the consol should show the ID of the player along with a congratulation message.
 In the host's case, it is -230230
+6. If the game prints this message, the test has passed.

 #  User stories